 With the Brisbane show cancelled, Queensland boaters will be looking to prioritise attending the Sanctuary Cove show in May 2021.
 Stay across the event website so you can secure your tickets as events of this type need to be hosted under COVID safe regulations which usually include pre-booked ticketing.

-To start discussions about a pre-approved loan just give us a call!
+To start discussions about a pre-approved loan just give us a call or to calculate boat loans, head to our online calculator.

 Contact Jade Boat Loans 1300 000 003 to discuss your boat finance requirements